facebook/react/docs/docs/tutorial.md

 ##### Refs

 We use the `ref` attribute to assign a name to a child component and `this.refs` to reference the component.
-We can call `getDOMNode()` on a component to get the native browser DOM element.
+We can call `React.findDOMNode(component)` on a component to get the native browser DOM element.

 ##### Callbacks as props